MajorPainage/Origins1.7.1/README.md

 ============================

 - PBO tool which can be found in the tools folder.
-(PBO Manager is the better of the two)

 <u><b>Installing Database:</b></u>
 ============================

 - You need to have MySQL version 5.5 and up.
-Work great on  5.5.31-0+wheezy1 (debian).
-Older version have problem importing the .SQL file
+(Work great on  5.5.31-0+wheezy1 (debian).
+Older version have problem importing the .SQL file)
+- For Windows servers, WAMP works pretty good.  http://www.wampserver.com/en/
 - Import \sqlfile\dayz_origins.sql into your database

 (NOTE: If your having issues installing the functions, and get a message saying you don't have permission to install, you must install the functions as a 'root' user)